Svalorzen/AI-Toolbox/docs/TutorialPOMDP.md

         // We and update our total reward. totalReward += r;

-        // We explicitly update the belief to show the user what the agent is
+        // We explicitly update the agent belief.
+This is necessary in some
-        // thinking.
-This is also necessary in some cases (depending on
+        // cases depending on convergence of the solution, see below.
-        // convergence of the solution, see below), otherwise its only for
+        // It is a pretty expensive operation so if performance is required it
-        // rendering purpouses.
-It is a pretty expensive operation so if
+        // should be avoided.
-        // performance is required it should be avoided. b = AIToolbox::POMDP::updateBelief(model, b, a, o);
+        b = AIToolbox::POMDP::updateBelief(model, b, a, o);

-        // Now that we have rendered, we can use the observation to find out
+        // Now we can use the observation to find out what action we should
-        // what action we should do next.
+        // do next.
         //
         // Depending on whether the solution converged or not, we have to use
         // the policy differently.
 Suppose that we planned for an horizon of 5,